-A: The main issue here is that when a crystal is being used (by SAP/Add-on) and it use the SAP Business One driver in the crystal if mess up the DI-API connection and that why any other operation after just showing a crystal on the machine can cause the error (aka not only crystal work result in the error)
+A: The main issue here is that when a crystal is being used (by SAP/Add-on) and it uses the SAP Business One driver in the crystal it messes up the DI-API connection and that is why any other operation after just showing a crystal on the machine can cause the error (aka not only crystal work result in the error)

 Q: What are you doing about it?

 A: Since the core issue happen in the SAP part of the code we are in their hands to have it fixed - See SAP note 2316048 - http://service.sap.com/sap/support/notes/2316048.

 SAP latest status is that they will fix the core issue in SAP 9.3

 Q: Any other ways around the issue?

 A: The long term thing is to follow SAP's note 2316048 on the matter but if you are on MSSQL we have also created a workaround for the issue by reading the data via Microsoft instead of SAP's DI-API.
 This has proven successful in greatly reducing the error rate so if you have the issue here and now it is possible to apply the workaround.
 In order to get the workaround, you need to be on at least B1UP 2015.10 (http://www.boyum-it.com/sbo).
 Once on this version you can in the main configuration on the options page switch to "ADO-Read mode" which applies the workaround.